danwerner21/UniFLEX/Software/UniBug/README.md

    as drive select from which it will boot.
 </pre>

-The ROM code provides the context switching between processes and kernel on interrupt.
+The ROM code also provides the context switching between processes and kernel on interrupt.

-UNIBUG.S1 if the hex file as it comes from the assembler, but in Linux text format.
-UBUG_H.S1 is the same file but gaps in the code are filled with FF, so this is the exact code what should go into the (E)PROM.

-The branch on equal @ $Fa03/$FA04 can be replaced by 2 NOP's  12 12  as some drives are too fast for this test.
+2020-12-19:

+Minor addition.
+The kernel debugger, when present, is initialized properly.